-Check consistency: host will query the SOA records for zone name from all the listed authoritative name servers for that zone.
-The list of name servers is defined by the NS records that are found for the zone.

-Print debugging traces.
-Equivalent to the -v verbose option.
+- -C Check consistency: host will query the SOA records for zone name from all the listed authoritative name servers for that zone.
+The list of name servers is defined by the NS records that are found for the zone. - -d Print debugging traces.
+Equivalent to the -v verbose option. - -1 List zone: The host command performs a zone transfer of zone name and prints out the NS, PTR and address records (A/AAAA).